Cubs vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will send Michael Wacha (5-1) to the mound for his 11th start this season.
+- Yu Darvish (3-4) will take to the mound for the Padres and make his 11th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his sixth consecutive quality start.
+- He has started 10 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

-- Wacha has pitched five or more innings in six straight games and will look to extend that streak.
+- Darvish has made nine starts of five or more innings in 10 chances this season, and averages 5.6 frames when he pitches.

 |Opponent